steglasaurous/requestobot/README.md

 ## Getting Started

+Two ways you can get setup with requestobot:

+### 1. Desktop App

+The easiest way to get up and running is to download the Requestobot desktop app.
+Download the latest release on the [releases page](https://github.com/steglasaurous/requestobot/releases) and install.
+If you're using VR, try pinning the window (or display) in your VR world so you can see and interact with the app as you play.
+The buttons were made extra-big to make it easier to tap on in VR!

+### 2. Chat Bot

+Although the desktop app is the easiest way to get started, the "guts" of Requestobot is actually a Twitch chat bot, and can be used without the desktop app.
+To add the chat bot to your channel:

 1. Goto https://twitch.tv/requestobot, click on "Chat", then type `!join` to have the bot join your channel.
-2. Commands and info on how to use the bot are detailed below, as well as on requestobot's about page.
+2. Commands and info on how to use the bot are detailed below, as well as on Requestobot's about page.
 You can find that [here](https://www.twitch.tv/requestobot/about).

 ## Usage

-1. When setting up for a game, use `!setgame` to tell requestobot which game you're playing, so it can search through the appropriate songs when getting requests.
-For example, to set the game to Spin Rhythm XD:
+1. When setting up for a game, tell Requestobot which game you're playing by selecting the game in the desktop app, or in chat use `!setgame`, so it can search through the appropriate songs when getting requests.
+For example, to set the game to Spin Rhythm XD using the `!setgame` chat command:

 ```
 steglasaurous: !setgame spin rhythm xd